BostonGlobe/globe-graphic-template/README.md

 #### Step 2: create jpt
 - In workbench, create a jpt as you would.
-- In the **embed.jpt** file, fill out the url to your project from above.
+- In the **snippet.html** file, fill out the url to your project from above.
-- Copy the code from **embed.jpt** over to your jpt in workbench.
+- Copy the code from **snippet.html** over to your jpt in workbench.
 - Now you can slot the jpt in any article (or igraphic).
 - **Note**: if using as an igraphic, add `<link rel='stylesheet' href='http://apps.bostonglobe.com/common/css/igraphic/igraphic-0.1.0.css'/>` to the top of the jpt.